Vivace: a collaborative live coding language and platform: The language (specification) we all speak

 A voice is defined as \textit{foo} and its parameters are specified using the \textit{dot} operator.
-Every parameter changes over time as the values written as numerical sequences, surrounded by brackets.
+Every parameter changes over time as the values written in numerical sequences, surrounded by brackets.
 A special sequence exists to every parameter.
 This is essentially all of the Vivace syntax.

 There are extra semantics to operate on the sequences.
 Every sequence accepts operators: mnemonic commands used to reverse, transpose and even replace elements of the sequence based on list comprehensions.
-Those operations are common in music composition and having them as mnemonics makes typing fast and handy for live coding.
+Those operations are common in music composition~\cite{collins2011live} and having them as mnemonics makes typing fast and handy for live coding.
 The next listing presents the standard operators:

 Vivace is written in JavaScript to take advantage of Web technologies.
-To parse Vivace, Jison~\citep{jison} comes handy, a JavaScript library that clones Flex and Bison functionality as lexer and parser.
+To parse Vivace, Jison~\cite{jison} comes handy, a JavaScript library that clones Flex and Bison functionality as lexer and parser.
 This flexibility to parse and execute new languages as JavaScript inside every browser opens a remarkable opportunity to experiment with new syntax and semantics for live coding.
-To make the Vivace editor collaborative we used ShareJS~\citep{sharejs} which make Web applications content live concurrent.
-In this way it was possible to share Vivace code with any user accessing a common URL.
-Furthermore, considering the tradition of UI design and development on the Web thanks to HTML and CSS, one can experiment those new languages with fast prototyped UI -- a requisite already addressed by live coding languages~\citep{mclean2010visualisation, magnusson2011algorithms} like Texture~\citep{mclean2011texture}, Al-Jazari and Betablocker.
+To make the Vivace editor collaborative we used ShareJS~\cite{sharejs} which makes Web applications content live concurrent.
+ShareJS uses a multiple clients and one server network architecture.
+By running a common server for both Vivace Web application and files, it is possible to share Vivace code with any client accessing a common URL.
+Furthermore, considering the tradition of UI design and development on the Web thanks to HTML and CSS, one can experiment those new languages with fast prototyped UI -- a requisite already addressed by live coding languages~\cite{mclean2010visualisation, magnusson2011algorithms} like Texture~\cite{mclean2011texture}, Al-Jazari and Betablocker.
 Along these advantages, it is important to note: every live coding language built on the Web runs everywhere a browser is installed.
 No firewall chain to bypass for OSC, no software installation and configuration, no dependencies, people just need to type an URL.

-\section{Vivace audio and video engine}
+\subsection{Vivace audio and video engine}